Summary

 Where to eat fresh fish in Marseille?

-What budget should I plan for eating out in Marseille?
+What budget should I plan for the best restaurant in Marseille?

 Yes, booking is recommended, especially at weekends and during the summer season (June-September).
-Old Port restaurants are very popular.
+Old Port and Corniche restaurants are very popular: count 5 to 7 days ahead for Thursday-to-Saturday dinner, 2 to 3 weeks in July-August.
 At Au Bout Du Quai, you can book on 04 91 99 53 36.

 What are the best neighbourhoods for eating in Marseille?

-The main gastronomic neighbourhoods are the Old Port (fish, Mediterranean), Le Panier (authentic bistros), cours Julien (world cuisine, vegetarian), La Joliette (trendy restaurants) and the Corniche (sea view).
+The main gastronomic neighbourhoods are the Old Port (fish, Mediterranean), Le Panier (authentic bistros), cours Julien (world cuisine, vegetarian, bistronomic), La Joliette (trendy restaurants), the Corniche Kennedy (sea view) and the Goudes (fish cabanons).
+Our [complete Old Port guide](/en/blog/ou-manger-vieux-port-marseille) covers addresses area by area.

 To learn more about Marseille gastronomy, visit the official Marseille Tourism Office website.